is involved in the assessment process?

 Stage 5: Site Inspection

-The Assessment Officer may undertake a site inspection to ascertain the possible impacts of your proposal.
+The Assessment Officer will undertake a site inspection to ascertain the possible impacts of your proposal.

 Stage 6: Assessment and Planning Report